-The computing systems of the LHC experiments at CERN are probably the most complex gridintegrated applications currently in production.
-This milestone describes the critical services on which the computing systems are based and how they interact with each other.
+The computing systems of the LHC experiments at CERN are probably the most complex Grid-integrated applications currently in production.
+This milestone describes the critical services on which these computing systems are based and how they interact with each other.
 This description represents the current state of the art in the high energy physics community.
+This document revises and replaces MS610 (EGI-doc-540-V2.doc) and describes the services used for the first 3 years of LHC data taking, processing and analysis.